South Dakota State Historical Society

 The South Dakota State Historical Society is South Dakota's official state historical society and operates statewide but is headquartered in Pierre, South Dakota at 900 Governors Drive.
+The South Dakota State Historical Society Museum is currently under renovations until the summer of 2026.
+The South Dakota State Archives are open by appointment.
+The Archaeological Resource Center is in Rapid City.
 It is a part of the South Dakota Department of Education.

 History

 The South Dakota State Historical Society, after an initial meeting in April, was founded on May 7, 1862 as the Old Settlers Association of Dakota Territory.
-It was renamed the Historical Society of Dakota in 1863 and the State Historical Society of South Dakota in 1890 months after the state was admitted to the union.
-In 1901, the South Dakota Legislature took the Society into state government when it established the Association as the official state historical society.
+It was renamed the Historical Society of Dakota in 1863 and the South Dakota Historical Society in 1890, months after the state was admitted to the union.
+In 1901, the South Dakota Legislature took the Society into state government when it established the organization as an official arm of state government, the State Historical Society of South Dakota.
+About 1925, the name was changed to its present name, South Dakota State Historical Society.
 With each change of name, the property of the old Society was formally transferred to its successor.

-Over the years the Society was quartered in various places from the territorial post office in Yankton, an old statehouse, Pierre University, and the current State Capitol.
-In 1932, the Society opened the new Soldier's and Sailor's Memorial Building.
-In 1989, the Culture Heritage Center was opened as a home for all archives, a museum, and their administrative offices.
+Over the years, the Society was quartered in various places from the territorial post office in Yankton, the old territorial capitol, Pierre University, the temporary state capitol, and the current State Capitol.
+In 1932, the Society opened the new Soldiers and Sailors Memorial Building.
+In 1989, the Culture Heritage Center was opened as a home for all archives, a museum, and its administrative offices.

-In 1975, the State Archives were incorporated into the Society, which continues to operate them and also functions as a public library.
+The initial directors were termed 'Secretary.'
+When the Society was reorganized in 1901, the directors were called 'Superintendent.'
+Since Dayton Canaday, the chief executive has been titled 'Director.'
+Directors were all volunteers until the third year of Doane Robinson's tenure.
+The title of 'State Historian' is independent of being Director.
+Recently many Directors have also been State Historian.

+The Society's first programs were in the winter of 1862-1863.
+It still offers educational programs currently.
+One program, since 1901, has been the annual meeting.
+In 1980, the annual meeting expanded from a business and a keynote address to one with multiple topics in a single track with an organizing theme.
+In 2009, the annual meeting became today's State History Conference.